 Complications of anaesthetics

-Anaesthetist will discuss with you the possible complications from having anaesthetics
+The anaesthetist will discuss with you the possible complications of having anaesthetics.

 General complications of any surgery

-Pain: Your surgeon will give you pain medication.
+- Pain: Your surgeon or anesthetist will give you scripts for pain medication.

 Specific complications of bunion surgery

-Delayed bone healing: Osteotomy (Bone cutting) site usually takes 8 weeks to heal but sometimes it could take a long time up to 6 months and sometimes further surgery is required to address this problem (risk:1 in 50)
+- Delayed bone healing: Osteotomy (Bone cutting) site usually takes 8 to 12 weeks to heal but sometimes it could take a long time up to 6 months and sometimes further surgery is required to address this problem (risk:1 in 50)

-Recurrence of the deformity: This could happen if the underlying cause is not addressed after the operation.
+- Recurrence of the deformity: This could happen if the underlying cause is not addressed after the operation.
 Recurrence is usually higher if you are young or have hypermobile joints.
 Dr Kim will choose the right bunion procedure to minimise the recurrence.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner